sid88in/serverless-appsync-plugin/doc/resolvers.md

 }
 ```

-If you want to use a UNIT JavaScript resolver, you must specify `code` (the minimalistic resolver handler cannot be used for UNIT resolver).
+Example of a UNIT JavaScript resolver.

 ```yaml
 appSync: